BOOKINGS AND LESSONS

 And on May 28th, Niki will be a guest with my group which will include the great Dave Liebman!
 9PM Set. @ ShapeShifter Lab, Brooklyn. www.shapeshifterlab.com with Gene Ess-gtr/compositions, Dave Liebman-saxophone, Adam Birnbaum-piano, Thomson Kneeland-bass, and Rodney Green-drums.
 Niki will also be singing on a couple of tunes!

 On June 10th, I will be back at the famed 55 Bar in NYC. www.55bar.com the Set starts at 9:30PM.
 Gene Ess- gtr, Adam Birnbaum-keys, Thomson Kneeland-bass, and Mark Ferber-drums.
-And a mystery guest!

 Starting the 1st Sunday of June, I will host the jam session at the great new venue ShapeShifter Lab in Brooklyn!
 3-6pm.
 I will run an open and constructive jam session which welcomes ALL musicians and creative minds.
 Looking forward to this.
 Come support this new venue and the musicians that make it special.